balthazar-space/Balthazar-Thinkpad-USB-adapter/README.md

 # Controller

-The current plan is to use an RP2040 microcontroller running QMK to handle the key matrix scanning and Trackpoint.
+The current plan is to use an RP2040 microcontroller running custom QMK to handle the key matrix scanning and Trackpoint.

 # Project origin

-Differences from the original project
+Differences from the original project:

 We have removed parts that the Balthazar Keyboard does not need.